Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication

 \subsection{Limitations of Variational Information Bottleneck (VIB)}

 The variational information bottleneck (VIB) has been the de facto method for many task-oriented communication systems.
 VIB tries to minimize the following objective:

 where \(I(\hat{Z}; X)\) measures the amount of information retained from the input \(X\), and \(I(\hat{Z}; Y)\) represents the informativeness of \(Z\) for predicting \(Y\).
 Hyperparameter \( \beta \) controls the trade-off between preserving task-relevant information and discarding irrelevant information.
-To maximize \(I(\hat{Z}; Y)\), a cross-entropy based loss is used, and the Kullback–Leibler divergence is used to to minimize \(I(\hat{Z}; X)\) \cite{alemi2017deep, shao2021learning}.
+To maximize \(I(\hat{Z}; Y)\), a cross-entropy based loss is used, and the Kullback–Leibler divergence is used to to minimize \(I(\hat{Z}; X)\) \cite{alemi2017deep, shao2021learning, xie2023robust}.

 However, VIB-based task-oriented communication systems presents several challenges: \begin{itemize} \item \textbf{Limitation of cross-entropy based loss:} The majority of task-oriented communication systems rely on the cross-entropy loss as a vraitaional approximation to maximize \(I(\hat{Z}; Y)\).
-However, it has been shown recently that supervised contrastive learning based loss \cite{khosla2020supervised} outperforms the cross-entropy loss in different settings. \item \textbf{Conflicting objectives:} The VIB objective which maximizes \(I(\hat{Z}; X)\) and minimizes \(I(\hat{Z}; Y)\) leads to a conflicting objective \cite{fischer2020conditional}.
-If we consider the information diagram \cite{infodiagram} presented in Fig. \ref{fig:Venn}, it is evident that the region shaded in blue, namely \(I(X; Y; \hat{Z})\) is a subset of \(I(\hat{Z}; X)\) and \(I(\hat{Z}; Y)\) and is therefore maximized and minimized simultaneously. \item \textbf{Difficulty in tuning \(\beta\):} The choice of \( \beta \) significantly impacts performance, with an improper setting leading to either poor classification accuracy, or leakage of unnecessary details.
-Finding the optimal \( \beta \) for each task is in-practice non-trivial. \item \textbf{Inadequate disentanglement:} VIB does not explicitly enforce a separation between the portions of \( Z \) that are relevant for predicting \( Y \) and those that capture irrelevant or redundant details from \( X \).
+However, it has been shown recently that supervised contrastive learning based loss \cite{khosla2020supervised} outperforms the cross-entropy loss in different settings. \item \textbf{Conflicting objectives:} The VIB objective which maximizes \(I(\hat{Z}; X)\) and minimizes \(I(\hat{Z}; Y)\) leads to a conflicting objective as shown by \cite{fischer2020conditional}.
+If we consider the information diagram \cite{infodiagram} presented in Fig. \ref{fig:Venn}, it is evident that the region shaded in blue, namely \(I(X; Y; \hat{Z})\) is a subset of \(I(\hat{Z}; X)\) and \(I(\hat{Z}; Y)\) and is therefore maximized and minimized simultaneously. \item \textbf{Inadequate disentanglement:} VIB does not explicitly enforce a separation between the portions of \( Z \) that are relevant for predicting \( Y \) and those that capture irrelevant or redundant details from \( X \).